IARCbioinfo/needlestack/README.md

 ## Description

-Needlestack is an ultr-sensitive multi-sample variant caller for Next Generation Sequencing (NGS) data.
+Needlestack is an ultra-sensitive multi-sample variant caller for Next Generation Sequencing (NGS) data.
 It is based on the idea that analysing several samples together can help estimate the distribution of sequencing errors to accurately identify variants.
 It has been initially developed for somatic variant calling using very deep NGS data from circulating free DNA, but is also applicable to lower coverage data like Whole Exome Sequencing (WES) or even Whole Genome Sequencing (WGS).
 It is a highly scalable and reproducible pipeline thanks to the use of [nextflow](http://www.nextflow.io/) and [docker](https://www.docker.com) technologies.

 Here is a summary of the method:
 - At each position and for each candidate variant, we model sequencing errors using a negative binomial regression with a linear link and a zero intercept.
-The data is exctracted from the BAM files using [samtools](http://www.htslib.org).
+The data is extracted from the BAM files using [samtools](http://www.htslib.org).
 - Genetic variants are detected as being outliers from the error model.
 To avoid these outliers biasing the regression we use robust estimator for the negative binomial regression (published [here](http://www.ncbi.nlm.nih.gov/pubmed/25156188) with code available [here](https://github.com/williamaeberhard/glmrob.nb)).
 - We calculate for each sample a p-value for being a variant (outlier from the regression) that we further transform into q-values to account for multiple testing.